Suraj1333/trail-2/src/blog/2021-08-16-New-Article.md

 ---
 title: A new Article
+date: 2021-08-02T09:32:09.198Z
+tags:
+  - post
+  - recents
+image: /assets/new-article-image.jpeg
 description: A Brand New Chapter of my backend work.
 LOL I couldn't find another image, so im keeping the same one.
 Using the same image was confusing so i had to find a new from the internet.
-image: /assets/new-article-image.jpeg
-tags: ["post", "recents"]

 ---